coralen/3d-heart-segmentation/README.md

 ![small_heart_image](https://github.com/user-attachments/assets/8720c7a3-a2ca-4d38-be1d-0983ba7e6907)

 ## Overview
 This project explores the **intersection of medical imaging and computer vision**, focusing on **transforming volumetric MRI data into detailed 3D heart models** while preparing refined data for a **deep learning model** that predicts accurate segmentation masks.
+The model is **conditioned on patient medical state** to **personalize predictions** and **improve anatomical accuracy**.
 By applying advanced image processing techniques, correcting intensity distortions, and enhancing 3D mesh reconstructions, the system improves both **segmentation accuracy and diagnostic insights**.

 #### 🎯 **The ultimate goal is to improve medical analysis and diagnostic workflows, by leveraging 3D visualization and automated segmentation of critical heart structures.**